keremshns/Agentic-Applications-and-Multivariate-Time-Series-Forecastor/README.md

 # Agentic_Applications
-# Fundamental Agentic Systems that I've built from scratch on my Local device.
+# Fundamental Agentic Systems that I've built from scratch on my PC.